-Hi, I’m John Matthew Fox, the founder of Bookfox, and my book I Will Shout Your Name is coming out in December!
+Hi, I’m John Matthew Fox, the founder of Bookfox, and my book I Will Shout Your Name is now published!

 I Will Shout Your Name features characters who are taken over by forces outside their control — they don’t know why they do the things they do.
 The stories are set internationally in places like Iran, Samoa, Australia and Indonesia.